 Mailchimp also lacks the ability to gather employee feedback within their email templates.
 If you want to use include an employee engagement survey within Mailchimp you will need to use another external tool.

-Using ContactMonkey’s pulse survey tool you can add pulse survey questions or social reactions and have employees directly give you feedback from within that email.
+Using ContactMonkey’s pulse survey tool you can add pulse survey questions, employee comments or emoji reactions and have employees directly give you feedback from within that email.
 No extra steps, no extra tools.

 Undoubtedly your internal emails are the best, most entertaining pieces of content in the world BUT isn’t it great that people can’t unsubscribe from them?
 How are you supposed to measure employee engagement if half of your employees unsubscribe?